Jim Ragan was named the head coach of UC San Diego's men's golf program on Sept. 19, 2013.

 Prior to coaching college players, Ragan was a director, assistant director and instructor for Golf Digest Schools at Innisbrook Resort and Golf Club in Florida and Sea Island Golf Club in Georgia from 1988-94.
 He administered over 150 schools while working alongside legendary golf instructors such as Bob Toski and Davis Love, Jr.

-Since leaving the collegiate ranks in 2009, Ragan has owned Golf Team Performance in Tyler, Texas.
+Since 2009, Ragan has owned Golf Team Performance in Tyler, Texas.
 The training gym focuses on improving and enhancing the game from individual and industry standpoints as well as increasing participation in the game.

 Ragan holds Level 3 Fitness, Level 2 Bio-Mechanics and Level 2 Coach certifications from the Titleist Performance Institute.
 He is also a Nike NG 360/Gray Institute-certified Performance Specialist.